-Dallas' Best Bakeries — 10 Sweet Picks From Highland Park to Oak Cliff | PaperCity Magazine
+Dallas' Best Bakeries — 13 Sweet Picks From Highland Park to Oak Cliff

 7A Highland Park Village

-Originally started in San Antonio by Elizabeth Chambers and husband/actor Armie Hammer, BIRD Bakery opened a second shop in Dallas in 2016.
+Originally started in San Antonio by Elizabeth Chambers, BIRD Bakery opened a second shop in Dallas in 2016.
 Located in Highland Park Village, the space is big enough to come in and enjoy a bite and sip on coffee.
-There are also a few small tables outside and a kids table inside, which has TVs that play shows and movies to entertain the young ones.
+There are also a few small tables outside and a kid’s table inside, which has TVs that play shows and movies to entertain the young ones.

-The bakery not only sells award-winning carrot, Southern red velvet, BIRD blue vanilla, and sea salt caramel cupcakes, but they offer cookies, bars, brownies and pies as well.
-Open for breakfast and lunch, BIRD also serves quiche, muffins, banana bread, croissants, sandwiches and soups.
+The bakery not only sells award-winning carrot, Southern red velvet, BIRD blue vanilla, and sea salt caramel cupcakes, but they offer cookies, bars, brownies, and pies as well.
+Open for breakfast and lunch, BIRD also serves quiche, muffins, banana bread, croissants, sandwiches, and soups.

 Boulangerie by Village Baking Co.

-Village Baking Co.‘s one stop shop for breads, croissants and rolls, the Boulangerie is located in Lower Greenville.
-The company was started in 2004 by husband and wife Clint and Kim Cooper.
-There are now two locations you can pick up your baked goods, the second being in the Design District at 4924 Woodall Street.
+Village Baking Co.‘s one-stop shop for bread, croissants, and rolls, the Boulangerie is now open on Knox Street, Bishop Arts, Oak Lawn, and Lower Greenville.
+The company was started in 2004 by husband-and-wife Clint and Kim Cooper.

-You must try the almond croissant, pain au chocolat and Jambon Beurre sandwich.
-At Lower Greenville, you can grab a cup of coffee and pastry and sit at a high-top bar or a patio table outside.
+You must try the almond croissant, pain au chocolat, and jambon beurre sandwich.
+At most locations, you can grab a cup of coffee and pastry and sit at a high-top bar or a patio table outside.
 Or take away a baguette for later.

 Empire Baking Company